pgmrgeek/PhotoboothMgr/README.md

 Bay Area Event Photography <br>
 www.bayareaeventphotography.com <br>

+Photoshop Version support -

+07/28/14 Update - CS3, CS4, CS5 and CC have been tested.
+GIFs work, but printing is problematic.
+Use CS2!!!
+CS3 and upwards hardcode printer configurations in the actions and will cause you nightmares because the action will have to be re-recorded everytime you setup and operate on a job.
+Hopefully, there will be a workaround.
+I might just add some VB code to do the actual printer output to avoid PS altogether..

 References -

 The mail program is a github project - https://github.com/muquit/mailsend.
 Please send kudos and cash..